When faced with a lingering or reoccurring problem, what do you do?

 Limitations of the 5 Whys technique

-1. Never do root cause alone, as independently, you will never be able to reach the very crux of the problem.
+- Never tackle the root cause alone; independently, you will never be able to reach the very crux of the problem.

-5. It’s the process that should be evaluated and not the people.
-Go past people’s mistakes and see process flaws (examine the IT example above).
+- The process should be evaluated, not the people.
+Look past people’s mistakes to see process flaws (examine the IT example above).

 FREE KIT DOWNLOAD: Get BA Documents Template Toolkit!!